-- A. Alcohol violations (also see "Alcohol Policy") - 1.
-Consumption or possession of alcohol by persons under the age of 21. - 2.
-Any public display of alcohol (includes drinking with room door open or consumption of alcohol in common areas). - 3.
-Possession of, or use of any objects used to enhance the ingestion of alcohol such as, but not limited to, "beer bongs." - 4.
-Use or possession of alcoholic beverages by a student 21 years old or older in a residence hall room where all assigned residents are under the age of 21. - 5.
-Purchasing or supplying alcohol to any underage person.
+A. Alcohol violations (also see "Alcohol Policy")

+1. Consumption or possession of alcohol by persons under the age of 21.

+2. Any public display of alcohol (includes drinking with room door open or consumption of alcohol in common areas).

+3. Possession of or use of any objects used to enhance the ingestion of alcohol such as, but not limited to, "beer bongs."

+4. Purchasing or supplying alcohol to any underage person.